[ Japanese | English ]

 Like usual position switch ("step-and-integrate") observations, the "chopper-wheel" calibration (R-SKY) data should be obtained during the observation in an appropriate interval.
 OFF points are taken before every scan or several scans.

 Fig. 1-1: Schematic illustration of an OTF scan pattern. (top) in case of a sequence pattern of "1*" (OFF-ON); (middle) in case of a sequence pattern of "1**" (OFF-ON-ON). (bottom) A sample scan for the FOREST receiver.
 About the beam rotation angle, please see this page.

 As a result of the observations, the mapped region is filled with (spectrum) data points with spacings smaller than the Nyquist sampling rate.
-Since the data points do not align on any regular grid, the data should be regridded onto a regular grid using a convolution funciton.
-Convolution functions are listed in this page.
+Since the data points do not align on any regular grid, the data should be regridded onto a regular grid using a convolution function.
+Convolution functions are listed on this page.

-You need specify the following parameters for the OTF observations.
+You need to specify the following parameters for the OTF observations.

 The resultant map has so-called scanning effects if scans along only one direction are coadded.
 The scanning effect will be significantly reduced by combining orthogonal scans.
 The so-called PLAIT algorithm described by Emerson & Gräve (1988) is implemented in the data reduction software.
 Please refer to the Data Reduction section.